acabanela/entrepreneurship-sp24-group3/README.md

 2. Access the web interface at `http://127.0.0.1:5000` in your browser.

-3. Follow the on-screen instructions to start the webcam feed and analyze emotions.
+3. Follow the on-screen instructions to start uploading photos or the webcam feed and analyze emotions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---